SarkisovTeam/DCVGCMD/README.md

 ### Data

 Forcefield files for PIM-1, CO2, and N2.
 As well as a example bulk reservoir with 15:85 CO2:N2 at 1 bar.

+## Contact

+tianmu.yuan(at)manchester.ac.uk

+Tianmu (Tim) Yuan
+Department of Chemical Engineering
+The University of Manchester